Mike Portnoy: Personal life

 Portnoy and his wife Marlene (née Apuzzo) live in Upper Saucon Township in the Lehigh Valley region of Pennsylvania with their children, Melody Ruthandrea (born May 3, 1997) and Max John (born March 7, 1999).

 Portnoy is a recovering addict and has openly discussed it.
 The five-song set Twelve-step Suite addresses his experience with substance abuse.
 Portnoy began distancing himself from alcohol and drugs in April 2000 and has remained sober since.

 Portnoy supported Democratic presidential candidate Joe Biden during the 2020 United States presidential election.
 Taking to social media, Portnoy posted: "I know political posts usually sparks heated debates and can sometimes even result in losing some fans, but I've recently decided to no longer silence my disdain for Trump as I find him a truly despicable human being."
-As Joe Biden defeated Donald Trump in the election, Portnoy became emotional and cried listening to the post-election speeches.
+After Joe Biden won the election, Portnoy admitted to crying tears of joy upon listening to the post-election speeches.